Rymerpop03/Sales-Analytics-Solutions/README.md

 # Sales-Solutions
-This repository showcases an end-to-end sales data analysis performed using SQL for data extraction and transformation, and Power BI for interactive dashboard.
+This repository showcases an end-to-end sales data analysis performed using SQL for data extraction and transformation, and Tableau for interactive dashboard.
 The project demonstrates my advanced analytical skills, business insights, and clear communication.

 # Project Overview
 - Objective: Analyze sales data to uncover actionable insights on sales performance, product trends, and customer behaviors.
-- Tools Utilized: SQL (data cleaning, transforming, querying), Power BI (dashboard design, data visualization)
+- Tools Utilized: SQL (data cleaning, transforming, querying), Tableau (dashboard design, data visualization)
 - Dataset: Consists of sales of products over a 12 month period.
 Contains 11 columns, each representing an attribute of purchase on a product.
 Contains 185,951 records.